timmywil/panzoom/README.md

 ## Methods

 Methods can be called in the same way as a widget from the jQuery UI widget factory.
-Pass a method name when calling panzoom.
+Pass a method name when calling `panzoom()`.
 Strings are interpreted as method names.

 ### `option()`